How to Track Progress for Personal Goals (And Why Most People Get It Wrong)

 To track progress for personal goals, record one to three measurable indicators per goal using a single method (app, spreadsheet, or journal), then review those numbers against your target once a week.
 That weekly comparison is what turns a notebook full of entries into a system that actually moves you forward.

 Most people skip that second half.
-You set a goal, feel a burst of motivation, and then nothing happens.
-Weeks pass.
-The goal sits untouched in a notebook or an app you stopped opening.
-You are not lazy.
-You just never built a way to see where you actually stand.
+You set a goal, feel a burst of motivation, and weeks later the goal sits untouched in a notebook or an app you stopped opening.
+You are not lazy; you just never built a way to see where you actually stand.

 Goal progress tracking is the practice of regularly recording and reviewing measurable indicators of movement toward a defined personal goal, using a consistent method such as a journal, spreadsheet, or app.
 Unlike simple goal-setting, progress tracking creates a feedback loop that connects daily actions to long-term outcomes.